systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### MSS Members Approvals

-All members registered through the MSS Portal will be listed on this **'MSS Member Approvals'** window waiting for certification process before they can be moved to the Members Register.
+All members registered through the MSS Portal will be listed on this **MSS Member Approvals** window waiting for certification process before they can be moved to the Members Register.
 From this window the details of a selected member can be viewed, or the registration cancelled all together.
 See screenshot below:

 <img  alt="MSS Membership approval window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/MSSapprovals.jpg">